chrisdail/talk-product-with-docker/slides.md

 # Docker Images

 - Docker images always have a base linux distribution
-- Use a standard one (debian, alpine, ubuntu) or create your own
+- Use a standard one (debian, alpine, ubuntu, buildpack) or create your own

 ---